-The requirements for the B.Mus. degree include all of the above, with the exception that only 2 support courses are required, one each from two disciplines other than the arts.
+The requirements for the BMUS degree include all of the above, with the exception that only 2 inquiry courses are required, one each from two disciplines other than the arts.

 Honors Program...
 "Life of the Mind" (HNR)

 Program Director: Dr. Emily Isaacson, Associate Professor of English